 Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old that have been identified as being at-risk, for various reasons.

 Is it compulsory?

 Who are the mentors?

 Our mentors are all volunteers.
 They go through a comprehensive vetting process including an interview, full police check, and character references.
-They also undergo a training with us before they start which covers our expectations and what to do to keep your child safe while they are with them.
+They also undergo training with us before they start which covers our expectations and what to do to keep a young person safe while they are with them.